 Thank you for your service!

-Under the Disabled First Responder Lifetime Program, Colorado Parks and Wildlife is proud to offer a free Disabled First Responder Lifetime Fishing and Small Game Hunting Combo License (First Responder Combo License) and annual parks pass (Blue Spruce Pass) for qualifying first responders.
-Qualifying first responders may also choose to receive only the fishing portion of the combo license (Disabled First Responder Lifetime Fishing License).
+Under the First Responder Lifetime Program, Colorado Parks and Wildlife is proud to offer a free First Responder Lifetime Fishing and Small Game Hunting Combo License (First Responder Combo License) and annual parks pass (Blue Spruce Pass) for qualifying first responders, with a permanent occupational disability.
+Qualifying first responders may also choose to receive only the fishing portion of the combo license (First Responder Lifetime Fishing License).

 The Blue Spruce Parks Pass allows first responder residents with a permanent occupational disability to: